konveyor/mig-demo-apps/apps/sock-shop/README.md

 ## Usage

-After successful installation, the app should be exposed at a public facing URL.
+After successful installation, the app should be exposed at a public URL.
 Wait for 4-5 minutes for all the services to start.

 To get the url to the frontend: